Munkhshur Narmandakh

-Munkhshur Narmandakh (born 3 January 1999) is a Mongolian memory competitor, world memory champion, and First-ever female world memory champion.
-The first Mongolian to win the world title, She won both the 2017 and 2021 World Memory Championships and held the IAM world No. 1 ranking.
+Munkhshur Narmandakh (born 3 January 1999) is a Mongolian memory competitor, world memory champion, and first-ever female world memory champion.
+The first Mongolian to win the world title, she won both the 2017 and 2021 World Memory Championships and held the IAM world No. 1 ranking.

 Early life and education

 Narmandakh was born in Ulaanbaatar.
-She grew up in Ulaanbaatar, and attended Peking University, studying history.
+She grew up in Ulaanbaatar with her twin sister Enkhshur Narmandakh and attended Peking University, studying history.

 Records

 Narmandakh has held world records in 3 different memory sport disciplines, each of them involving the memorization of numbers or playing cards.